 The aircraft possessed the most cutting-edge spying technology, with cameras that could capture clear images of the enemy’s equipment.
 The A-12 played a critical role in helping the CIA and American troops during the war in Vietnam and other countries in that region.

-The development of the A-12 began within Lockheed corporation preceding any request from the US government or its agencies.
+The development of the A-12 began within Lockheed preceding any request from the US government or its agencies.
 Lockheed attempted to develop an aircraft superior to its previously produced spying aircraft.

 Read More: The F-22 Raptor – The Fighter of the Future